robstoll/atrium/README.md

 [TranslationSupplier](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting.translating/-translation-supplier/index.html)
 based [Translator](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting.translating/-translator/index.html)
 by configuring the [`ReporterBuilder`](#reporterbuilder) accordingly (e.g. use `withDefaultTranslationSupplier` instead of `withoutTranslations`).
-Atrium supports a properties files based `TranslationSupplier` which is more or less what [ResourceBundle](https://docs.oracle.com/javase/tutorial/i18n/resbundle/propfile.html) provides out of the box.
+Atrium supports a properties files based `TranslationSupplier` for JVM (a supplier for JS will follow) which is more or less what
+[ResourceBundle](https://docs.oracle.com/javase/tutorial/i18n/resbundle/propfile.html)
+provides out of the box.
 Yet, a `Translator` uses a more enhanced fallback mechanism compared to a `ResourceBundle`.